Sheraff/queue/README.md

     return path
   })

-  // Extract the color palette, this task is expensive so it's done in a separate job and throttled accordingly const palette = await Job.invoke(extractPalette, { path: coverArtPath })
+  // Extract the color palette
+  // This is CPU intensive so it's done in a separate job and throttled accordingly const palette = await Job.invoke(extractPalette, { path: coverArtPath })

   // Store the song information in the database